devsh0/SweetJson/README.md

 Primitive types as well as parameterized and array types are supported.
 Note that custom annotations aren't required (will be added in the future, hopefully soon).
 The binder will write values to fields whose name corresponds to fields in the JSON string.
 Furthermore, the writer will leave out transient and inherited fields.
-If a JSON field is set to `null`, the binder will throw if the corresponding field is primitive.
-This shouldn't be the default behavior, and I plan to change it soon.
-Extra fields in the JSON string are simply skipped if there are no members corresponding to that key.
+JSON fields that are `null` are by default ignored and there is no way to change that behavior as of now.
+Extra fields in the JSON string are skipped if there are no members corresponding to that key.

 We can specify custom binders to handle mapping to objects of types that do not conform to the structure of JSON
 data: